gasparka/thesis/docs/pyha.rst

 optimal for a common task: reducing random noise while retaining a sharp step response.
 This makes it the premier filter for time domain encoded signals :cite:`dspbook`.

+:numref:`moving_average_noise` shows that MA is an good algorithm for noise reduction.
+Increasing the window length reduces more noise but also increases the complexity and delay of the system (MA is a special case of FIR filter, same delay semantics apply).

 .. _moving_average_noise:
 .. figure:: ../examples/moving_average/img/moving_average_noise.png
     :align: center
     :figclass: align-center

-    Example of MA as noise reduction
+    MA algorithm in removing noise

-Moving average is an good algorithm for noise reduction (:numref:`moving_average_noise`.
-Increasing the window length reduces more noise but also increases the complexity and delay of the system (MA is a special case of FIR filter, same delay semantics apply).
+Good noise reduction performance can be explained by the frequency response of MA (:numref:`mavg_freqz`), showing that it is a low-pass filter.
+Passband width and stopband attenuation are controlled by the window length.

 .. _mavg_freqz:
 .. figure:: ../examples/moving_average/img/moving_average_freqz.png